QiFuChina/MyoGame/README.md

 #### Conclusions & Recommendations
-> It is a basic role playing game with myo armbands device, it allows move actions temporarily.
-The advanced application should allows character attack command can be identify when using other gesture actions.
+> It is a basic role playing game with myo armbands device, it allows move and attack but it not sensitive enough to resopnse commands and update the value.